anima-wg/brski-over-802dot11/brski-over-802dot11.md

 ANQP defines these key IEs for enabling the STA to determine which network to connect to:

 - Roaming consortium IE: includes the Organization Identifier(s) of the roaming consortium(s).
-The OI is typically  provisioned on cell phones by the SP, so the cell phone can automatically detect wi-fi networks that provide access to its SP's consortium.
+The OI is typically  provisioned on cell phones by the SP, so the cell phone can automatically detect 802.11 networks that provide access to its SP's consortium.

 - 3GPP Cellular Network IE: includes the Mobile Country Code (MCC) and Mobile Network Code (MNC) of the SP the AP provides access to.